 - Would likely become homeless if evicted or would need to live in very close quarters with someone

 This all must be certified on the official declaration form from the CDC.
-You must then submit it to your landlord in order to qualify.
+You must then submit it to your landlord to qualify.

-Unlike the moratorium enacted by the CARES Act earlier this year, this one extends to all renters—not just those on federally financed or subsidized properties.
+Unlike the moratorium enacted by the CARES Act in 2020, this one extends to all renters—not just those on federally financed or subsidized properties.

 Understand Your Local Rights, Too

 Many states and municipalities have also put their own eviction moratoriums in place.
 In some areas, these moratoriums have already expired, and evictions have resumed for non-paying renters.

 To see where your state or city stands, check with your local housing department.
 The National Low Income Housing Coalition also has a list of nationwide eviction and foreclosure moratoriums that can help.
 Governors of New York, California, Oregon, Illinois, and Washington are among those who issued statewide eviction moratorium extensions.
 Many state and local moratoriums have been extended beyond June 30, but the latest federal extension now supersedes those that haven't.

 You should also work to understand your rights as a tenant and read your lease thoroughly.
 Note any grace periods you may be due and what your landlord’s options for recourse are.
 Your city should also have tenant protections in place, so study up on renter’s rights in your area.
 Your local housing agency is a good place to start.

 After the eviction moratorium lifts on July 31, some of those who missed rent payments must first receive 30 days' notice before they can be evicted.
 This applies to those living in multifamily properties with mortgages backed by either Fannie Mae or Freddie Mac.
 If this describes your situation, then you can not be forced out of your current home until at least 30 days after you were first told to leave the property.